awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 If you have already created an IAM user to access Amazon Redshift, you can attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` AWS\-managed policies to that user\.
 If you haven't created an IAM user yet, create one and attach the policy to the IAM user\.

-The AWS managed policy `AmazonRedshiftQueryEditor` allows the action `redshift:GetClusterCredentials`, which by default gives a database user superuser access to the database\.
+The AWS\-managed policy `AmazonRedshiftQueryEditor` allows the action `redshift:GetClusterCredentials`, which by default gives a database user superuser access to the database\.
 To restrict access, you can do one of the following:
 + Create a custom policy that allows calling `redshift:GetClusterCredentials` and restricts the resource to a given value for `DbUser`\.
 + Add a policy to the user that denies permission to `redshift:GetClusterCredentials` and then requires users of the query editor to sign in with temporary credentials\.
 For example, a denial policy might be similar to the following policy\.